Sneaky Tony's bartender

 • Northbridge

 There’s nothing standard about this three-level, Mediterranean-inspired bar and kitchen that revives Northbridge’s once-lost European charm.
-In celebration of a decade in business as of 2024, The Standard underwent a total revamp – the once vibrant Southeast Asian bar and eatery now boasts a softer edge with an olive green colour palette that alludes to the slow life of the Med.
-The black and white striped cushions and wrought iron laced tables jazz things up a bit too.
-As for the drinks list, it’s equal parts fancy and fun, featuring flavours that span from Italian stone fruits and summer citrus, to creamy desserts and subtle Mediterranean spices.
-Snacking here is a must too, with small to medium share plates that are designed to keep the good times and conversations flowing, including pickled mussels, duck liver parfait, and mortadella with sweet and sour onions.
+In celebration of a decade in business as of 2024, The Standard underwent a total revamp – what was once a Southeast Asian bar and eatery now boasts a softer edge with an olive green colour palette that alludes to the slow life of the Med.
+The black and white striped cushions and wrought iron laced tables jazz things up a bit.
+As for the drinks list, it’s equal parts fancy and fun.
+The cocktails feature flavours that span from Italian stone fruits and summer citrus to creamy desserts and subtle Mediterranean spices.
+Plus, there are heaps of beer on tap and Med region wines.
+Snacking here is a must, with small to medium share plates that are designed to keep the good times and conversations flowing, including pickled mussels, duck liver parfait, and mortadella with sweet and sour onions.

 Opening hours: Wed-Thurs 4pm-10pm; Fri 4pm-12am; Sat 12pm-12am; Sun 12pm-10pm